The Color Purple (1985 film): Critical response

 Mr. Spielberg has looked on the sunny side of Miss Walker's novel, fashioning a grand, multi-hanky entertainment that is as pretty and lavish as the book is plain.
 If the book is set in the harsh, impoverished atmosphere of rural Georgia, the movie unfolds in a cozy, comfortable, flower-filled wonderland. ...
 Some parts of it are rapturous and stirring, others hugely improbable, and the film moves unpredictably from one mode to another.
 From another director, this might be fatally confusing, but Mr. Spielberg's showmanship is still with him.
 Although the combination of his sensibilities and Miss Walker's amounts to a colossal mismatch, Mr. Spielberg's Color Purple manages to have momentum, warmth and staying power all the same.

 James Greenberg for Variety found the film over-sentimental, writing, "there are some great scenes and great performances in The Color Purple, but it is not a great film.
 Steven Spielberg's turn at 'serious' film-making is marred in more than one place by overblown production that threatens to drown in its own emotions."

-Filmmaker Oliver Stone praised the film, saying it's "an excellent movie, and it was an attempt to deal with an issue that had been overlooked, and it wouldn't have been done if it hadn't been Spielberg.
+Filmmaker Oliver Stone praised the film, saying it is "an excellent movie, and it was an attempt to deal with an issue that had been overlooked, and it wouldn't have been done if it hadn't been Spielberg.
 And it's not like everyone says, that he ruined the book.
 That's horseshit.
 Nobody was going to do the book.
 He made the book live again."
 In 2004, Ebert included The Color Purple in his book series The Great Movies.
 He stated that "I can see its flaws more easily than when I named it the best film of 1985, but I can also understand why it moved me so deeply, and why the greatness of some films depends not on their perfection or logic, but on their heart."

 In 2019, actress and singer Cynthia Erivo, who played Celie in the 2015 Broadway revival of the stage musical adaptation, named it as one of her five favorite films, saying that it "changed her life."